The Soviet Union Traded Pepsi 17 Submarines for Soft Drinks. Pepsi Briefly Had the 6th Largest Navy in the World.

 Pepsi Briefly Had the 6th Largest Navy in the World

 PepsiCo's relationship with the Soviet Union began in 1972 when it became the first American consumer product sold in the USSR, as part of a trade deal brokered during detente.
-The Soviets paid for Pepsi with Stolichnaya vodka.
+The Soviets had no hard currency to pay for Pepsi, so they paid with the one thing they had plenty of: Stolichnaya vodka.

-In 1989, the Soviet Union offered Pepsi something unusual: military hardware.
-Specifically, 17 submarines, a cruiser, a frigate, and a destroyer.
-In exchange, Pepsi would supply $3 billion worth of Pepsi products to the Soviet Union.
+In 1989, the Soviet Union offered Pepsi military hardware: 17 submarines, a cruiser, a frigate, and a destroyer.
+These were decommissioned vessels - old, rusting, and no longer combat-ready - but they were real naval warships.
+In exchange, Pepsi would supply $3 billion worth of products to the Soviet Union.

 PepsiCo accepted.
-For a brief, surreal moment, the Pepsi corporation possessed the 6th largest submarine fleet in the world.
+For a brief, surreal moment, the Pepsi corporation possessed the 6th largest submarine fleet in the world - more submarines than all but five sovereign nations.

-PepsiCo's CEO Donald Kendall reportedly told Brent Scowcroft, President Bush's National Security Advisor: "We're disarming the Soviet Union faster than you are."
+PepsiCo's CEO Donald Kendall reportedly told Brent Scowcroft, President George H.W.
+Bush's National Security Advisor: "We're disarming the Soviet Union faster than you are."

-But for one glorious moment, a soft drink company had more submarines than most countries.
+But for one glorious moment in 1989, a soft drink company had more submarines than most countries on Earth.

 Frequently Asked Questions